abwromero/car-sales-db-generator/README.md

         * If the Python script was not modified, there should be 50,000 rows values generated with fake values.

 VIII.
 Shutting Down the Containers
-* If there are no applications that need to take the generated data in Postgres, you can turn off the containers with the following command:
-    * “docker-compose down”
-* If you want to delete the generated data inside Postgres while shutting down, you can run the following command:
+* If you want to shut down all of the containers in the Docker Compose file, you can run the following command:
-    * “docker-compose down -v”
+    * “docker compose down”

 XI.
 Stop and remove AWS infrastructure on Terraform
 * IMPORTANT: Stop all of the services on AWS to prevent any additional costs.
 To shutdown the AWS services started through Terraform, run the following command: